Beacon Capital Partners

 Beacon Capital Partners is an American real estate investment firm based in Boston, Massachusetts.
 It was founded in 1998, after Beacon Properties, Inc., Beacon's predecessor, was acquired by EQ Office in a $4 billion transaction.
-The company focuses on office and life science properties in major markets across the United States, including Boston, Chicago, Denver, Los Angeles, New York City, San Francisco, Seattle and Washington, D.C.
-It's European presence formerly included buildings in London, Paris, and Luxemburg.
+The company focuses on office and life science properties in major markets across the United States.
+Its European presence formerly included buildings in London, Paris, and Luxembourg.

 Select Properties

-Notable properties developed or owned by Beacon Capital Partners:
+Select list of properties developed or owned by Beacon Capital Partners: